 If you have been on the receiving end of military orders you may have known a leader who seemed to lack certainty about their role.
 Some have passed on their orders and it has been obvious to the listener that the leader may not be in agreement with them.
 For whatever reason they discredited their orders by their tone, sarcastic comments, or reluctance to share information necessary to get the troops believing in the mission.
 This action both compromises and jeopardizes the mission.
 Some followers of Jesus have offered a poor witness to their faith and have not followed Gospel guidance.
 Those watching or listening notice the follower’s good news is not reflected in their behaviour or attitude.
 The truth becomes more acceptable if we share it as if we are living it.

-Jesus told His disciples that “Because of the increase of wickedness, the love of most will grow cold, but the one who stands firm to the end will be saved” (Matthew 24:12).
+Jesus told His disciples that “Because of the increase …. saved” Matthew 24:12-13.
 We have hope but must live as if we believe it.
 If we express hopelessness every time we face adversity are we not discrediting Jesus’ truth about being able to shoulder our burden to offer us peace?
 What message do we send if seek gratification from wealth and worldly things and then try to excuse our absence from church because we don’t like the music, or setting, or because we had something else to do?
 Are we suggesting that hope is linked to our actions, not God’s?

 Matthew 5:14-16.
 We pass on Jesus’ orders by expressing our hope through words and actions.
 We are called to share the truth; to offer hope.
 “Hope for the future, that we will be redeemed.
 Hope for the present, that we are not alone, but are loved and have purpose.
 Hope even over the past, that our failures are not greater than God’s power to transform.”
 (Suzanne Benner).